What are the hot things to do in Los Cabos?

 Speaking of day trips…

 Take a dip in natural hot springs in the Sierra de la Laguna reserve.
-See the kite and wind surfers in Los Barriles.
+See the kite and wind surfers in the cool little beach town of Los Barriles.
 Go sea kayaking and see sea lions in Cabo Pulmo.
 Hike the Canyon of the Fox.
 Browse all the art galleries in Todos Santos.

 And more!